-Great Yarmouth Borough Council has agreed an Economic Growth Strategy 2017-2021 [11Mb], which sets out the council's approach with partners to supporting the growth of the local economy until 2021.
-The Strategy outlines the key sectors best-placed to deliver new jobs in the borough, the exciting infrastructure and investment prospects, and the challenges being addressed.
+Our sets out the Council's approach with partners to supporting the growth of the local economy until 2025.
+The strategy outlines the key sectors best placed to deliver new jobs in the borough, the exciting infrastructure and investment prospects, and the challenges being addressed.

 Supporting businesses and the wider supply chain, the Taskforce stands ready to help and advise businesses across Norfolk and Suffolk that are affected by the challenges facing the oil and gas sector.

 Established by New Anglia LEP and working with the East of England Energy Group (EEEGR), Taskforce members include Brandon Lewis, MP for Great Yarmouth, Peter Aldous, MP for Waveney, Norfolk and Suffolk Chambers of Commerce, as well as local authorities, members of Government and Jobcentre Plus.

 The Taskforce has commissioned energy experts Nautilus Associates to carry out market research to gain further insight into the problems companies are facing.
 Nautilus will continue to speak directly and confidentially with companies over the coming weeks.

 This research will feed into the New Anglia Growth Hub which has business advisers ready to offer free and impartial face-to-face support.
 Businesses can contact the Growth Hub advisers by phone or online.